bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Going for a number, a telephone number
 A large penalty.
 I suspect the etymology is because 800 is a telephone number.

+### Top
+A very good matchpoint score.
+Taken literally, it means 100%, but often is used as hyperbole/approximation.
+To emphasize a full 100%, people often use an adjective along with top.
+A cold top, a complete top, tippy top, etc.